sidayuan/sidayuan.github.io/_posts/2024-12-29-bridging-the-gap-extending-the-reflection-principle-via-the-brownian-bridge.md

 layout: post
 title: "Bridging the gap: Extending the reflection principle via the Brownian bridge"
 author: Sida Yuan
-description: A gentle introduction to random variables, stochastic processes and the Brownian motion with interactive simulations.
-The distribution of the first hitting time of a Brownian motion with drift is derived without Girsanov's theorem, by using the reflection principle and the Brownian bridge.
+description: Deriving the first hitting time of Brownian motion with drift using the reflection principle and Brownian bridge.
+An intro to Brownian motion with simulations.
 date: 2024-12-29
 categories:
   - Technical